 Final Shape

 There are about as many different ways to approach the final shape of a dough as there is to approach a sourdough recipe.
 However, the main thing baker’s are trying to accomplish during a final shape is to build tension on the surface of the dough to help it hold its shape when it bakes.
-This is also done in a gentle enough manor that as much air as possible is preserved inside the loaf.
+This step should be done in a gentle enough manner that as much air as possible is preserved inside the loaf.

 Proof